Martina99188/DevOpsMobileAplicationDevelopment/README.md

 * **Q1** that contains:
   * **sheetsDevOps** folder:

-    * **FinalAnalysis.csv**
-    *
-The file contains the commit and the categories associated with each commit.
+    * **FinalAnalysis.csv**: The file contains the commit and the categories associated with each commit.

-    * **HashCommit.csv**

-The file contains the commit and ID associated with each commit.
+    * **HashCommit.csv**: The file contains the commit and ID associated with each commit.

   * **compareMetadata**